cuernodegazpacho/legotrain/README.md

 The 88007 sensors can have trouble in telling apart many of the colors available in LEGO bricks.
-I conducted many experiments with a variety of colors in order to select particular combinations that would work for our project.
+I conducted many experiments with a variety of colors in order to select particular combinations that would work for this project.
 Software used for these experiments is in directory _test_.

 The train control software uses color hue (H) and saturation (S) on the HSV color